rohanx50/E-commerce-chatbot/README.md

 # E-commerce-chatbot
-chatbot for flipkart when you can get your queries answered
+chatbot for flipkart where you can get your queries answered